Why acknowledge I2AT?

 - Remove samples and clean up after each use.
 Please help us maintain a clean and efficient environment.

-- Users are discouraged from working alone.
+- Users are discouraged from working alone for safety reason.

 I2AT is committed to providing and maintaining a safe and productive working environment for all users.

 In order to do this, we partner with MSU’s Environmental Health

 & Safety (EHS).
 It is important for all users to comply with policies and procedures set forth

 Lab safety (biosafety) - Any faculty, staff or students working with biohazardous materials must